Finding Interpretable Prompt-Specific Circuits in Language Models: Refining Attention Causal Communication

 \section{Refining Attention Causal Communication}

-The attention-causal communication (ACC) problem was introduced by \cite{franco2025pinpointing} to formalize the search of low-dimensional features that are causal for attention patterns in transformer models.
-Given a model and an attention head that attends to a specific destination–source token pair\footnote{We call the query token the \emph{destination} token and the key token the \emph{source} token.}, the original ACC problem asks for the smallest subspace and the smallest set of \emph{signals} -- ie, upstream components writing into that subspace -- such that, if those components had not contributed to the residual stream in that subspace, the attention head would not have attended to the token pair.
-This formulation emphasizes minimality of both the subspace and the contributing components and reflects the view of transformers as systems that communicate via writing to and reading from the residual stream \cite{Elhage21}.
+As mentioned above, ACC++ is an improved method for circuit tracing based on the principle of \emph{attention-causal communication} (ACC) as introduced in \cite{franco2025pinpointing}.
+ACC++ makes a number of conceptual advances over previous methods that together enable it to construct accurate and interpretable per-prompt circuits with no tuning involved beyond a single attention threshold. \trim{Circuits found with ACC++ are useful for a broad spectrum of interpretability tasks, including those described in \S \ref{sec:uses}.}

+\textbf{Background.} For exposition, we fix an attention head $(\ell,a)$ attending to a destination-source\footnote{We call the query token the \emph{destination} token and the key token the \emph{source} token.} token pair $(d,s)$.
+Let $\v{x}^j$ denote the residual stream at token position $j$ on input to head $(\ell,a)$.
+The pre-softmax attention score on the pair $(d,s)$ can then be written as $A'_{ds} = \v{x}^{d\top}\Omega \v{x}^s$, where $\Omega = W_Q W_K^\top$ is the head's \emph{QK matrix}.
+We write $A'_d$ for the row of pre-softmax scores at destination $d$ and $A_d$ for the corresponding post-softmax attention weights, so that $A_{ds}$ is the attention placed on source token $s$.
+By \emph{upstream components} we mean token embeddings, attention heads and feedforward (FFN) modules in layers before $\ell$.
+Moreover, the residual stream at any layer and token position decomposes additively into individual upstream component outputs, $\v{x}^d = \sum_i \v{o}_i^d$ (Figure~\ref{fig:accpp-method}b).

-To solve this problem, \cite{franco2025pinpointing} introduced a linear surrogate for attention, termed \emph{relative attention}, together with a decomposition of the attention head's query–key (QK) matrix using the singular value decomposition (SVD).
-Prior work has shown that the singular vectors of QK matrices tend to align with meaningful features in residual representations, exposing the communication channels used by attention heads \cite{NEURIPS2024_6216515a,merullo2024talkingheadsunderstandinginterlayer,franco2024sparseattentiondecompositionapplied,franco2025pinpointing, Ahmad:NeurIPS2025}.
-Intuitively, the SVD of QK yields paired query-side and key-side directions; each pair defines a candidate low-dimensional communication channel through which upstream components can influence that head's attention to a destination--source token pair.
+Prior work has shown that the singular vectors of QK matrices often align with meaningful features in residual representations \cite{FrancoEtAl:ICML26}, exposing the communication channels used by attention heads \cite{NEURIPS2024_6216515a,merullo2024talkingheadsunderstandinginterlayer,franco2025pinpointing, Ahmad:NeurIPS2025}.
+If $\Omega = \sum_{k=1}^R \sigma_k \v{u}_k \v{v}_k^\top$ is its singular value decomposition (SVD), then $A'_{ds} = \sum_{k=1}^R (\v{x}^{d\top}\v{u}_k)\sigma_k(\v{v}_k^\top \v{x}^s)$.
+Intuitively, the SVD yields paired query-side and key-side directions, and each direction defines a \emph{candidate signal} through which upstream components can influence attention on a token pair.